ospaf/ospaf-primary/GithubUser/GitDataPrepare/user/README.md

 - in order to make 'date' check fast
 - TODO: use datetime in the future...

++ user.py
-# TODO: user update and user loop list
+- user update and user loop list

 - - -
 Copyright 2014 Ospaf Lab Software, Inc. Unless otherwise marked, this work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).